losttech/Gradient-Samples/README.md

 **LinearSVM** - incomplete port due to a bug with tf.flags

+**ResNetBlock** - same as FashionMnistClassification above, but shows `Model` subclassing to implement ResNet block.

 **SimpleApproximation** - uses a simple 1 hidden layer neural network to approximate an arbitrary function.

 All models **can be modified and trained**.